the-architech-xyz/landing/ARCHITECTURE_SESSION_README.md

-# The Architecture Session - Component Documentation
+# The architechure Session - Component Documentation

 ## 🎯 Overview

-"The Architecture Session" is a cinematic, narrative-driven component that replaces the previous scroll-driven "Architect's Canvas" with a premium, auto-playing experience.
-It tells the story of a real-time collaboration between a user and The Architect AI, demonstrating the platform's capabilities through an engaging 20-second animation sequence.
+"The architechure Session" is a cinematic, narrative-driven component that replaces the previous scroll-driven "Architect's Canvas" with a premium, auto-playing experience.
+It tells the story of a real-time collaboration between a user and The architech AI, demonstrating the platform's capabilities through an engaging 20-second animation sequence.

 ## ✨ Key Features